Approximate Euclidean shortest paths in polygonal domains

+As detailed below, apart from computing a sketch $\Omega$ of ${\cal P}$, as compared with \cite{conf/stoc/Clarkson87}, the number of cones per obstacle that participate in computing $CVD$s amid ${\cal F}(\Omega)$ is further optimized by exploiting the convexity of obstacles together with the properties of shortest paths amid convex obstacles.
 By limiting the number of vertices of $\mathcal{P}$ at which the cones are initiated to coreset $\cal{S}$ of vertices, our algorithm improves the space complexity of the algorithm in \cite{conf/stoc/Clarkson87}.
 Further, by exploiting the convexity of obstacles, we introduce $O(\frac{1}{\sqrt{\alpha\epsilon}})$ cones per obstacle, each with cone angle $O(\sqrt{\alpha\epsilon})$, and show that these are sufficient to achieve the claimed approximation factor.